 The Hemiptera Collection (Heteroptera plus Homoptera) is the largest in the world and is located at the NMNH and at BARC (USDA).
 Although New World holdings predominate, the Old World holdings are rapidly expanding.
 The collection incorporates many important private collections including: A.C.
 Baker, H.G.
 Barber, C.K.
 Brian, T.D.A.
 Cockerell, C.J.
 Drake (including the H. Hacker, M.S.
 Pennington, C.E.
 Reed collections), A. Fitch, W.D.
 Funkhouser, F.W.
 Goding, H.M.
 Harris, F.C.
 Hottes, H.H.
 Knight, N.A.
 Kormilev, W.L.
 McAtee, T. Pergande, P.R.
 Uhler, R. A. Poisson, and, more recently, the J.T.
 Polhemus collection of aquatic and semi-aquatic Heteroptera, the J. Moldonado collection of Reduviidae, and the W. Ullrich collection.
-The Whitefly Collection (Aleyrodidae) is one of the world's best collections, with over 32,500 microscope slide-mounts representing more than 1,100 species, and an extensive collection of dry preserved material.
-The collection includes more than 300 primary types.
-The Psyllid Collection includes both pinned (more than 20,000) and slide-mounted (more than 5,000) specimens which include more than 300 primary types.
+The Whitefly Collection (Aleyrodi-dae) is one of the world's best collections, with over 32,500 microscope slide-mounts representing more than 1,100 species, and an extensive collection of dry preserved material.
+The collection includes more than 5,000) specimens which include more than 300 primary types.
 The Aphidoidea Collection is one of the largest collections of aphidoids in the world.

 The collection contains more than 90,000 slides representing over 2,400 species.
 The subset Aphid Collection contains primary type material for 747 species which includes 1380 primary type slides.
 The Coccoidea Collection (scale insects) consists of over 146,000 slides and has more than 280 primary types as well as a large collection of unmounted dry material containing several million specimens.
-Contacts: David Furth and Floyd Shockley
+Contact: Floyd Shockley